steebchen/prisma-client-go/README.md

 ## Caveats

-- Requires the Prisma CLI, which is currently shipped as a NodeJS package.
+Photon Go is experimental and comes with some caveats.
+We plan to eliminate all of these in the future.

+- We recommend to use Go 1.13 or higher, everything else is untested.
+- You need to use an absolute path for the generator.
+Tracked in https://github.com/prisma/prisma2/issues/934.
-- Multiple Photon Go projects can only have the same version of prisma/photongo, even if you use go modules (https://github.com/golang/go/issues/27653).
+- Multiple projects using Photon Go can conflict because a given Go binary just defaults to the last installed version (https://github.com/golang/go/issues/27653).
+We recommend to use the same version in all your projects, even if they are unrelated.
+Waiting for https://github.com/prisma/prisma2/issues/1101.
-- Breaking changes in minor and patch versions.
+- Expect breaking changes in minor versions in 0.x.x releases.
+- No Windows support.
 - DO NOT USE IN PRODUCTION!